Future Doctors, Nurses and Healthcare Professionals

 The Foundation also used funds raised to grant scholarships to medical students and nursing students.
 These scholarships often provided the funds needed for critical things beyond just tuition such as books or the costs needed for the tests required to become licensed.
 The scholarships exist to help battle the economic barrier that can exist to pursuing these careers.
 To contribute towards the Foundation's scholarship fund, Click Here or become a Monthly or Yearly Donor.

-The scholarship application period is NOW OPEN, we are offering up to 4 scholarships for $2500.
+The scholarship application period will open this month, we are offering up to 4 scholarships for $3000.

 Click to Learn More